- Summer Term

 At HMI, all students are exposed to a completely new academic environment where they are challenged by the diversity of perspectives brought by teachers and peers.
-Small class sizes (an average of ten students) and a focus on student-led discussion and create an inclusive environment where every student can thrive.
-Our place-based curriculum connects students with the history, culture, and geography of the American West, while covering key topics necessary for junior and senior year of high school.
+Small class sizes (an average of ten students) and a focus on student-led discussion create an inclusive environment where every student participates.
+Our place-based curriculum connects students with the history, culture, and geography of the American West, while covering key topics necessary for junior and senior year academic progressions.
 Student-teacher relationships develop beyond the classroom through wilderness expeditions and residential life.

 Students take 5-6 courses at HMI and can earn an ungraded ½ credit for physical education.
 Many students also participate in community service, particularly during the Fall Semester.
 If HMI does not offer a course that is necessary for a students academic trajectory at their sending school, students have the option to participate in an independent study.

 Explore the courses listed below for a brief synopsis of coursework and content, or click here view our complete Curriculum Guide in .pdf form.